kristinemlarson/gnssrefl/docs/pages/quick_recall.md

 # Quick Links to the Code

 I originally made special documentation pages for different modules.
-I am now trying to put all documentation INTO the code itselsf using readthedocs.
-That includes example calls.
+I am now trying to put all documentation INTO the code intself using readthedocs since the format allows for example calls.
 While I still have some discussion pages (so a link to the code and a link to a discussion page), those discussion links will likely go away in the not very distant future.